Tree pests and diseases

 With increasing numbers of tree pests and diseases in the UK, it's important we have confidence in the trees we plant.

-Our procurement processes ensure that every tree we use and supply has been sourced and grown within the British Isles.
+Our procurement processes ensure that every tree we use and supply has been sourced and grown within the UK and Ireland.
 Each one is fully traceable from seed collection through to planting.

-To enable this, we’ve put in place the biggest tree growing contract in our history, investing more than £4.5 million since 2014.
+To enable this, we’ve put in place the biggest tree growing contracts in our history, investing more than £10 million since 2014.

-Seeds are collected across the UK and sent to nurseries to be grown on into saplings.
+Seeds are collected across the UK and Ireland and sent to nurseries to be grown on into saplings.
 These saplings are then distributed to individuals, schools, communities and other landowners for planting.

 Behind the scenes, we obtain seed certificates for all collections so the source can always be identified.
 Seed deliveries to nurseries are coded and batched, and sown into seed beds and growing areas designated exclusively for Woodland Trust stock.